All City Guides

 Sunday closures

 Do not assume venue-side shopping will be open.
-Gran Via 2 lists standard Mon–Sat hours with only exceptional Sundays.
+Gran Via 2 has historically run Mon–Sat hours with only exceptional Sundays — if you race Sunday 15 November, buy food on Saturday.

 🚨 EMERGENCY INFO